John C. Dueber

 Canton is the county seat of Stark County in northeastern Ohio, approximately 60 miles south of Cleveland and 24 miles south of Akron.
 It was founded in 1805 on the West and Middle Branches of the Nimishillen Creek.
 Incorporated as a village in 1815, as a town in 1834 and as a city in 1854.

-The Canton Board of Trade had recently been organized by Louis Shaefer and Charles Dougherty (above) and they now set out to raise the $100,000 needed to secure the factory.
+The Canton Board of Trade had recently been organized by Louis Shaefer and Charles Dougherty (below) and they now set out to raise the $100,000 needed to secure the factory.
 In just three months the full amount was in place.
 Twenty prominent leaders had guaranteed $5,000 each and the banks advanced the cash against their guarantees.

 John C. Dueber was invited together with his eldest son, Joseph C. Dueber and a party of 40 associates and assistants, to a large meeting in Canton.
 The meeting was held at the Opera House in June 1886, with 1,500 attending.
 The Dueber’s were told that in addition to the gift of $100,000 by the citizens of Canton, 20 acres of farm land would be donated on which to site the factory buildings (later Secretary Shaefer bought five acres from Thomas Patton along the creek, to be donated for additional parkland to surround the factory).
 A congratulatory telegram was received from local Congressman William McKinley, later to become a personal friend of John Dueber and more importantly the 25th US President.
 The city council also agreed to a railroad spur running into the factory grounds from the Pennsylvania Railroad.